|2017 Award Recipients

 - A current CV

-Awards will be announced on or about: October 1, 2017 and the awards will be presented during the Opening Session of the Psychonomic Society Annual Meeting on Thursday, November 9, 2017 at the Vancouver Convention Center, Vancouver, British Columbia, Canada.
+Awards will be announced on or around November 1, 2017 and the awards will be presented during the Opening Session of the 2017 Psychonomic Society Annual Meeting on Thursday, November 9 at the Vancouver Convention Centre, Vancouver, British Columbia, Canada.

-Funding for this program comes from the Perception, Action, and Cognition Program at NSF and the Psychonomic Society.
+Funding for this program comes from the Perception, Action, and Cognition Program at the National Science Foundation and the Psychonomic Society.

 Women in Cognitive Science was founded in 2001, with the goal of improving the visibility of women scientists, by fostering an environment that welcomes and nurtures young women scholars who wish to contribute to the fields within Psychology and Cognitive Science that traditionally attract fewer women than men (e.g., cognitive science, experimental psychology, and cognitive neuroscience).
 Women in Cognitive Science also aims to contribute to the professional development of scholars throughout their career, to facilitate the creation of a network that will provide contacts and connections to other women in science, and to improve the visibility of women by ensuring their presence on policymaking committees and editorial boards.

-Psychonomic Society and Women in Cognitive Science Travel and Networking Award for Junior Scientists
+PS/WiCS Travel and Networking Awards for Junior Scientists Recipients

-Dr. Myrthe Faber is currently a postdoctoral research associate at the University of Notre Dame (USA), working with Dr. Sidney D’Mello.
-She received her Ph.D. in Psychology (2016) from the University of York (United Kingdom), and holds an M.A.
-(Linguistics, 2011) and two B.A. degrees (Linguistics, 2008; Dutch Language & Culture, 2008) from the University of Groningen (The Netherlands).
-Dr. Faber’s main research interest is how we build mental representations of discourse and visual events.
+Myrthe Faber is currently a postdoctoral research associate at the University of Notre Dame, USA, working with Sidney D’Mello.
+She received her PhD in psychology (2016) from the University of York, United Kingdom, and holds an MA (Linguistics, 2011) and two BA degrees (Linguistics, 2008; Dutch Language & Culture, 2008) from the University of Groningen, The Netherlands.
+Myrthe’s main research interest is how we build mental representations of discourse and visual events.
 She is interested in how the structure of text and events influences attention allocation and memory encoding, and how this in turn affects higher-level cognitive processes such as learning and decision making.

-Dr. Angela Grant is a Ph.D. candidate at The Pennsylvania State University, where she works with Dr. Ping Li investigating the role of cognitive control in second language acquisition.
-Before coming to Penn State, Angela received her B.A. in Psychology with honors from Bucknell University, where she was advised by Dr. Ruth Tincoff.
-Angela's research to date has investigated the relationship between linguistic and non-linguistic systems in second language learners and bilinguals, and she looks forward to expanding this line of research to incorporate effects of aging, specifically as applied to cognitive reserve
+Angela Grant is a PhD candidate at The Pennsylvania State University, USA, where she works with Ping Li investigating the role of cognitive control in second language acquisition.
+Before coming to Penn State, Angela received her BA in psychology with honors from Bucknell University, where she was advised by Ruth Tincoff.
+Angela's research to date has investigated the relationship between linguistic and non-linguistic systems in second language learners and bilinguals, and she looks forward to expanding this line of research to incorporate effects of aging, specifically as applied to cognitive reserve.

-Dr. Holly Bowen is currently a postdoctoral fellow at Boston College, working with Dr. Elizabeth Knesinger.
-She received her M.A.
-(2009) and Ph.D.
-(2013) in psychology from Ryerson University in Toronto, Canada, working with Dr. Julia Spaniol.
-Dr. Bowen's research focuses on how emotion and motivational states influence how we form memoirs, remember past experiences and how the links between emotion, motivation and memory change as we age.
+Holly Bowen is currently a postdoctoral fellow at Boston College, working with Elizabeth Knesinger.
+She received her MA (2009) and PhD (2013) in psychology from Ryerson University in Toronto, Canada, working with Julia Spaniol.
+Holly's research focuses on how emotion and motivational states influence how we form memoirs, remember past experiences and how the links between emotion, motivation and memory change as we age.

-Dr. Sharda Umanath is currently an assistant professor of psychology at Claremont McKenna College.
-She earned her B.A.
-(2009) in philosophy-neuroscience-psychology from Washington University in St. Louis and her M.A.
-(2012) and her Ph.D.
-(2014) in cognitive psychology from Duke University.
-During graduate school, she was advised and mentored by Dr. Elizabeth as well as Dr. David Rubin.
-She then did a one year post-doctoral research fellowship in aging and development at Washington University in St. Louis, working with Dr. Mark McDaniel, Dr. Dave Balota, and Dr. Henry L. Roediger, III.
-Dr. Umanath began her tenure as an assistant professor of psychology at Claremont McKenna College in the Fall of 2015.
-Dr. Umanath's research interests primarily involve how prior knowledge can influence remembering.
-Her main line or research explores impacts of prior knowledge in healthy aging.
+Sharda Umanath is currently an assistant professor of psychology at Claremont McKenna College, USA.
+She earned her BA (2009) in philosophy-neuroscience-psychology from Washington University in St. Louis and her MA (2012) and her PhD (2014) in cognitive psychology from Duke University.
+During graduate school, she was advised and mentored by Elizabeth Marsh as well as David Rubin.
+She then did a one year post-doctoral research fellowship in aging and development at Washington University in St. Louis, working with Mark McDaniel, Dave Balota, and Henry L. Roediger, III.
+Sharda began her tenure as an assistant professor of psychology at Claremont McKenna College, USA in the Fall of 2015.
+Sharda's research interests primarily involve how prior knowledge can influence remembering.
+Her main line of research explores impacts of prior knowledge in healthy aging.
 She is also interested in the interplay between personal life stories and knowledge in the form of cultural life scripts in autobiographical memory as well as how general knowledge shapes and is shaped by national collective memories of the past.